 On Christian Belief

-The seven works of Saint Augustine that are contained in this volume all deal with the problem of faith in God.
-They were written over the course of three decades, beginning with True Religion (390) and extending to the Enchiridion of Faith, Hope and Charity (c.421).
+The seven works of Augustine that are contained in this volume all deal with the problem of faith in God.
+They were written over the course of three decades, beginning with True Religion (390) and extending to the Enchiridion on Faith, Hope, and Charity (c.
+421).
 Hence this selection of writings provides an impressive insight into the intellectual and spiritual development of one of the greatest of all Western minds, as it grappled with a question that has never ceased to preoccupy and stimulate Western thought: Is it reasonable to believe in God, and what form might such belief take?